Listen on YouTube: https://youtu.be/qTVqkrXs9fg

 Garrett:

-A lot of great matchups.
-We’ll be back soon with our Pat and Go preview episode.
+We’ll be back soon with our Pat and Go preview of SMU vs. Boston College.